richmans/showmaster/Readme.md

 ## License
 This work is licensed under the [MIT license](https://tldrlegal.com/license/mit-license)

+## FTDI
+I had a little trouble getting the ftdi library to work with the latest nodejs (0.12).
+It wouldn't install by default, but i found a git branch that works, forked it and added some functionality.
+It should install automatically.

 ## Installation
 Assuming you have nodejs installed on osx or linux: